photoprism/photoprism-docs/docs/user-guide/users/index.md

 ![Screenshot](img/users-edit.jpg){ class="shadow" }

+Only [super admins](roles.md#admin) can [change the authentication provider](cli.md#command-options) of an account through the web interface, except for their own account, so that they do not accidentally lock themselves out e.g. by setting it to "none".

 ## Changing Passwords

 Super admins can reset a user's password, while regular admins can change passwords only if they know the current password.